getodk/docs/docs/form-question-types.rst

 appearance
   ``minimal``

 Adding the ``minimal`` appearance shows the choices in a compact way.
 This is particularly helpful when the list of choices is long and the select question is displayed on :ref:`the same screen as other questions <field-list>`.
-It is often combined with :ref:`the autocomplete appearance <select-autocomplete>`.
+It is often combined with :ref:`the search appearance <select-search>`.

 .. image:: /img/form-question-types/select-one-minimal-start.*
   :alt: The Single Select form widget, with minimal appearance, as displayed in the ODK Collect app on an Android phone.
 The question text is "Select widget."
 The hint text is "select_one type with minimal appearance, 4 text choices."
 Below that is a drop-down style select menu with the prompt "Select One Answer."
 Above the question text is the form group name "Select one widgets."